TristansCloud/StickleMorph/README.md

 Open a web browser and visit the URL displayed in the terminal (usually http://localhost:8501).

 Upload an image using the file uploader, select a shape predictor model, and interact with the canvas to update landmark coordinates.

-A pretrained predictor and some example images are available at [this link.](https://drive.google.com/drive/folders/1zZofiIedbJbsMdgw2adOPyJuSJWei7vH?usp=sharing) Place the predictor.dat file in the predictors folder.

 View and export the updated landmark coordinates as needed.